Gorilla tracking families in Rwanda | Gorilla tracking groups in Volcanoes park.

 This therefore made tracking this family really hard but after it was divided into 2.
 The group has about 28 members with 3 Silverbacks.
 This is the very group with the famous Byishimo & Impano twins and their mother which attract lots of visitors.
 Susa A often stays at the lower side of the forest and if you choose this group for your Rwanda gorilla safari, you have 100% chances of seeing them.
 Although the hike will be a bit tough as they live high up on the slopes of mountains.

 To trek this group, we highly recommend that you hire porters to carry your supplies or luggage during the trek.

 - Karisimbi Family

 is also called Susa B. This is the other group that was split from the original Susa after it got too big to control.
-This group has only 15 members, they often stay along the slopes of Rwanda’s highest peak called Karisimbi just like Susa A, except that these live at a higher altitude compared to group A. This group is only good for real hikers given their location.
+This group has only 15 members, they often stay along the slopes of Rwanda’s highest peak called Karisimbi just like Susa A, except that these live at a higher altitude compared to group A. Perfect for experienced hikers.
 The trek is very strenuous to get to them.
 You need to be physically fit to track this group because they sometimes even further up the mountain and it can take you a whole day to get to get to them .

 Sabyinyo Gorilla Group

 Sharing its name with the Sabyinyo volcano, this gorilla family has 8 members that wonder between Sabyinyo and Gahinga mountain.
 This is the easiest family to track since they live closer at the lower parts of the forest.
 They have 1 dominant male called Guhonda who is also the largest and said to be the most powerful alpha of all in this park.
 He is physically a giant and has managed to keep his biggest contender called Ryango in isolation.